lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 ## Requirements for a SAS-based Solution

-The general requirements for `pollutantmean()` are covered in [Breaking down pollutantmean()](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-discussPollutantmean.md), so we won't go into the details here.
+The specific requirements for `pollutantmean()` are covered in [Breaking down pollutantmean()](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-discussPollutantmean.md), so we won't go into the details here.
 Generally speaking, we need to accomplish the following:

 1. Read one or more of the pollution sensor files
 2. Calculate a mean for one of the pollutants, either `nitrate` or `sulfate`